Conservation groups

 Old Hedgerow which runs between Down Grange and Coniston Road

-A 200m section of hedgerow probably planted in the mid-19th century, contains the usual mix of mature beech, oak and ash.
+A 200m section of hedgerow probably planted in the mid-19th century, containing the usual mix of mature beech, oak and ash.
 It also has a good selection of elm remnants.
 There are skeletons of dead mature elm trees as well as a good selection of re-growth elm.

 Contact details

-For further information email kempshott-conserve@tiscali.co.uk
+For further information email kempshott-conserve@tiscali.co.uk or visit the Down Grange Meadow and Hedgerow Facebook page

 Marnel and Popley Conservation Volunteers